DanielaIonescu/spring-security-jwt-tutorial/README.md

 This could be replaced with any other implementation you like.

 ### There are 3 exposed endpoints
-1. /public/login
+1. /public/login (authentication encpoint)
-2. /hello/user
+2. /hello/user (USER authority needed)
-3. /hello/admin
+3. /hello/admin (ADMIN authority needed)

 If correct credentials are used in payload, it will return an authorization header that should be used in order to access the other 2 endpoints.
 The authenticated user (with AT) -> should have the needed authorities in order to access on or the other resource (user or admin)

+#### How to run:
+- Start the Local Spring Boot configuration
+- Import one of the insomnia workspace in insomnia. (the files are in json, yaml and har format - all human readable if other http client is used)
+- Start testing.

+#### Imporvments
+1. Check the expiration date of the jwt (from Authorization header) in the jwtTokenFilter